Structural Dynamics Descriptors for Metal Halide Perovskites: Introduction

 The temperature dependence of the unit cell parameters is a commonly tracked feature of crystallographic perovskite phases.
-However, a quantitative description of the underlying octahedral tilting and the A-site cation dynamics can reveal more details and requires deeper analysis.
+However, a quantitative description of the underlying octahedral deformations and the A-site cation dynamics can reveal more important details.

 The common language for classifying octahedral tilting is the Glazer notation~\cite{glazer_original}, where three-dimensional tilting can be described with three magnitudes, each denoting the tilting about $a$, $b$ and $c$ axes, and the corresponding in-phase(+)/anti-phase(-) tilting correlation pattern along that direction.
 For instance, the Glazer notation of an orthorhombic perovskite phase can be $a^{+}b^{-}b^{-}$, meaning that the tilt angles about $b$ and $c$ axes are the same and different from that of $a$ axis, and the tilting about $a$ axis is in-phase and the other two are anti-phase.
 Octahedral tilting can also be described using the B--X--B bond angle~\cite{bxb_angle} or X--B--B--X dihedral angle~\cite{xbbx_dihedral}.
-Beyond the analysis of static or globally averaged structures (coordinates averaged in time and space), the temporal and spatial behaviour of perovskite structures is growing important for understanding inhomogeneities in perovskite materials and performance bottlenecks in perovskite devices.\cite{tennyson2019heterogeneity}